AnitaSrbinovska/AnitaSrbinovska/README.md

 ### 🌟 About Me
 - 🔍 **AI for Social Good & Justice** – Using AI to make sense of the world and drive meaningful impact
-- 📖 **Deep Thinker & Bookworm** – Fascinated by cognitive science and the philosophy of the mind
+- 📖 **Deep Thinker** – Fascinated by cognitive science and the philosophy of the mind
 - 🎨 **AI as an Art Form** – I build AI that thinks, learns, and makes sense of the world
 - ⚡ **Endlessly Curious** – Learning never stops, neither does building cool things